waitinfuture/emapreduce/intl.en-US/User Guide/Open source components/Kafka/Quick start with Kafka.md

 ## Ephemeral disk Kafka clusters {#section_x3z_vbx_y2b .section}

 To better reduce unit costs and respond to larger storage needs, E-MapReduce 3.5.1 supports Kafka clusters on local disks \(D1 cluster models.
-For more information, refer to the [ECS models](../../../../intl.en-US/Product Introduction/Instance type families.md#)\).
+For more information, see [ECS models](../../../../intl.en-US/Product Introduction/Instance type families.md#)\).
 Compared to cloud disks, local disk Kafka clusters have the following features:

 -   High-volume local SATA HDD disks with high I/O throughput, 190 MB/s of sequential read and write performance on a single disk, and up to 5 GB/s of storage I/O ability.
 -   Price of local storage is 97% lower than that of SSD cloud disks.